lrslab/nanoCEM/README.md

 # nanoCEM
 The nanopore current events magnifier (`nanoCEM`) is a python command line to facilitate the analysis of DNA/RNA modification sites by visualizing statistical features of current events.
-CEM can be used to showcase high confidence sites and observe the difference based on the modification sample and the low or no modification sample.
+NanoCEM can be used to showcase high confidence sites and observe the difference based on the modification sample and the low or no modification sample.

 It supports two re-squiggle pipeline(`Tombo` and `f5c`) and support `R9` and `R10`.
 If you want to view single read signal or raw signal, [Squigualiser](https://github.com/hiruna72/squigualiser) is recommended.